Kristina01111000/Drws_site/README.md

 He just paid for it?
 -> sent in peepso ticket, no response as of 5 pm wednesday -> tehy said it was caused by paypal communication wrong

+3/12
+For next week:
+Did you get into the business profile of university chiropractic?
+The images look the same -> email him about this on monday Make the GH logo in mobile a little smaller, but still readable https://syracusenaturalhealing.com/  is having php issues again The debug file says its caused by the booking plugin, I looked into the booking plugin and they say its compatible with php 8, but everytime i update it, it makes the site crash, i’m not sure if its being updated still
+Should I look into different booking plugins?
+See if i can fix the booking plugin, maybe there is a  premium version of it He’s ok with paying for it
+See if quizzes are tracked for the SRS, doesn’t appear to be